A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 Now, let’s dive into verb patterns using gerunds and infinitives.
 Mastering these is key to expressing your thoughts with clarity and precision.

-Certain verbs work best when paired with either a gerund (the “-ing” form of the verb) or an infinitive (the “to” form of the verb).
+Certain verbs work best with a gerund (the “-ing” form of the verb).
+They also work well with an infinitive (the “to” form of the verb).
 For example:

 • “I enjoy swimming at the pool every morning.”
 (The verb “enjoy” is followed by a gerund.)